 Research studies enumerate its benefits to individuals and society.
-On average, college graduates earn more money, have lower rates of unemployment, enjoy better health, live longer and are more active citizens and volunteers.
-States with high levels of educational attainment - like Massachusetts, Colorado and Washington - generate higher tax revenues, create more jobs, spend more money on local economies and devote fewer resources to disease, addiction and incarceration.
+On average, college graduates earn more money, have lower rates of unemployment, enjoy better health, proposition live longer and are more active to higher citizens and volunteers.
+States with high levels of educational attainment - like Massachusetts, Colorado and Washington - generate higher tax revenues, create more jobs, spend more money in local economies and devote fewer resources to disease, addiction and incarceration.